 101 Certification/Basic Sailor Courses:

-- No more than 3 (three) customers on a rainbow plus 1 (one) instructor
+- No more than 3 (three) students on a rainbow plus 1 (one) instructor

 - The Sailing School will do our best to keep the same instructor with the same group of students through the duration of a multi-day course but this is not guaranteed.
 In the event that outside circumstances prevent this, a suitable replacement instructor will be assigned to the student group.